artemSorokin1/project_git/dev.md

-This is dev file in def branch
+This is dev file in dev branch